stefphd/SBBMicro/README.md

 ## Code generation

-Code generation of the control algorithm is performed via MATLAB/Simulink with the Embedeed Coder Toolbox.
-Code generation can be launch with MATLAB using
+Code generation of the control algorithm is performed via *MATLAB/Simulink* with the *Embedeed Coder Toolbox*.
+Code generation can be launch with *MATLAB* using

 ```MATLAB
 gencode()